List of Shameless (American TV series) characters: Eddie Jackson

 religious and has an obsession with clowns, and is stuck in an unhappy marriage.
 He catches Karen giving oral sex to Ian and becomes enraged.
 At first he takes his anger out on Frank, but then buys him a drink and explains he believes it is his own fault for Karen's behavior and that he is unhappy with his marriage to Sheila.
 He bribes Karen into attending a Purity Ball in exchange for his car.
 While at the ball, he breaks down when he learns of Karen's promiscuity and calls her a whore, publicly humiliating Karen.
 Sheila becomes furious and kicks him out of the house.
-After discovering a public video of Karen sleeping with an intoxicated Frank, he becomes humiliated and commits suicide, believing he failed as a father.
+After discovering a public video of Karen having sex with an intoxicated Frank, he becomes humiliated and commits suicide, believing he failed as a father.

 Linda

 Linda (Marguerite Moreau) is Kash's wife, a business-minded busybody.
 She is a Muslim convert and a proud mother but treats everything like a business, including her marriage.
 When Linda discovers her husband and Ian were having an affair, she accepts it but only on the basis he gives her another child and he does not touch Ian until she is pregnant.
 She becomes pregnant but Kash leaves.
 In a deleted scene, Linda finds out about Kash leaving and cries.